Skip to content

 japanese

-Navigate low FODMAP dining at Masa in New York City.
-Tips for communicating dietary needs at this three-Michelin-star Japanese omakase restaurant.
+Navigate low FODMAP dining at Masa.
+Tips for communicating dietary needs and finding safe options at this fine dining restaurant.

 Safe Items to Order